Dassault Aviation: History

 In 1965 and 1966, the French government stressed to its various defense suppliers the need to specialize to maintain viable companies.
 Dassault was to specialise in combat and business aircraft, Nord Aviation in ballistic missiles and Sud Aviation civil and military transport aircraft and helicopters.
 (Nord Aviation and Sud Aviation would merge in 1970 to form Aérospatiale which would itself later merge with 2 other firms and become EADS (now Airbus)).

 On 27 June 1967, Dassault (at the urging of the French government) acquired 66% of Breguet Aviation.
 Under the merger deal Société des Avions Marcel Dassault was dissolved on 14 December 1971, with its assets vested in Breguet, to be renamed Avions Marcel Dassault-Breguet Aviation (AMD-BA).

 Dassault Systèmes was established in 1981 to develop and market Dassault's CAD program, CATIA.
 Dassault Systèmes was to become a market leader in this field.

-In 1979 the French government took a 20% share in Dassault and established the Societé de Gestion de Participations Aéronautiques (SOGEPA) to manage this and an indirect 25% share in Aerospatiale (the government also held a direct 75% share in that company).
+In 1979, the French government took a 20% share in Dassault and established the Societé de Gestion de Participations Aéronautiques (SOGEPA) to manage this and an indirect 25% share in Aerospatiale (the government also held a direct 75% share in that company).
 In 1998 the French government transferred its shares in Dassault Aviation (45.76%) to Aerospatiale.
 On 10 July 2000, Aérospatiale-Matra merged with other European companies to form EADS (presently Airbus).

-In 2000 Serge Dassault resigned as chairman and was succeeded by Charles Edelstenne.
+In 2000, Serge Dassault resigned as chairman and was succeeded by Charles Edelstenne.
 Serge Dassault was appointed honorary chairman.
 The American company Atlantic Aviation based in Wilmington, Delaware, was acquired in October 2000.

 Airbus sold some of its ownership back to Dassault in 2014, and further reduced its share to 27% in 2015 then to 10% in 2016.

+In April 2024, it was announced that Serbia would sign a deal with Dassault worth £3 billion.
+This was the largest weapons deal in Serbian history.